Semantics - Embedded

 Enabling embedded actions

-For embedded actions to work as expected we need to extend the EmbeddedActionsParser class instead of the CstParser class.
+For embedded actions to work as expected, we need to extend the EmbeddedActionsParser class instead of the CstParser class.

 const { EmbeddedActionsParser } = require("chevrotain");